h44z/kopano_webapp_calendarimporter/backend/README.txt

 Backend setup:

-1. Create a Admin User in Zarafa: zarafa-admin -c adminuser -e admin@domain.com -f "Calendar Sync Admin" -p topsecretpw -a 1
+1. Create a Admin User in Kopano: kopano-admin -c adminuser -e admin@domain.com -f "Calendar Sync Admin" -p topsecretpw -a 1

 2. Edit the config.php to fit your needs.